marcopennekamp/lore/specification/expressions.md

 ### Variable Declarations and Expressions

 A **variable declaration** is a top-level expression that lets you define a new variable.
 The type of the variable will be inferred from the assignment, but you can specify the type manually.
-Values need to be explicitly assigned to declared variables, even if they are desired to be `0`, `''`, `[]`, etc. We believe in the value of explicitness.
+Values need to be explicitly assigned to declared variables, even if they are desired to be `0`, `''`, `[]`, etc. We believe in the value of explicitness when it comes to "default" values.

 Variables can be **immutable or mutable**.
 Only mutable variables can be changed after their initial declaration.
 We recommend to declare all variables as immutable unless mutability is specifically needed.
 This is also one reason why the mutability syntax is relatively verbose.